-STRATEGIC ALLOCATIONS AND PHASING
+STRATEGIC LAND ALLOCATIONS AND PHASING

-3.3.7 Strategic allocations have the potential to provide for a more comprehensive and planned approach to development, with housing and employment and related facilities such as new schools, brought forward in balance.
+3.3.23 In addition to the supply of housing sites outlined in paras 3.3.9 to 3.3.22, additional strategic allocations are needed to ensure that the full plan requirements can be met and the overall development strategy can be delivered.
+Strategic allocations have the potential to provide for a more comprehensive and planned approach to development, with housing and employment and related facilities such as new schools, brought forward in balance.
 Such allocations also allow for better control over the phasing and release of development, ensuring that there is a steady supply of land with the necessary infrastructure for that area.
 Some of these already benefit from permission and therefore are not included in the 'supply' from allocations.